 Moldova consumes around 4 million tonnes of oil equivalent (Mtoe) of energy per year (4.1 Mtoe in 2018).
 Around 20% of its energy demand is covered by domestic production, consisting almost fully of solid biomass; total domestic energy production was 0.82 Mtoe in 2018, of which 0.79 Mtoe solid biofuels.
 All natural gas consumption (2.1 Mtoe, or 2.9 billion cubic meters in 2014) is met through imports, mainly from Russia via Ukraine.
 In August 2014 the lasi-Ungheni gas interconnector between Romania and Moldova was commissioned and became operational in 2015.
-Once at full capacity in 2020, the pipeline is expected to supply almost all the gas Moldova consumes, but not that of the Transnistria region.
+The pipeline became operational in autumn 2021 but it is still rather empty and unused.
 Most coal consumed must be imported as well (0.09 Mtoe in 2018).

 Natural gas accounts for more than half of Moldova's total primary energy supply (53% in 2018), oil roughly a quarter (23% in 2018) and solid biomass one-fifth (19% in 2018).
 Most natural gas is used for electricity and heat generation, whereas oil is the most important energy source for final consumers.
 Residential sector is the largest energy consuming sector (around 1.4 Mtoe in 2018), solid biofuels covering over 50% of the sectoral consumption.
-Moldova's dependence on Russian energy is underscored by a more than \$6 billion debt to Russian natural gas supplier Gazprom, largely the result of unreimbursed natural gas consumption in the breakaway region of Transnistria.

 Because the country lacks energy resources, it is almost wholly dependent on electricity imports.
 Only 6% of electricity generation comes from renewable sources (hydro, wind, solar PV).
-Moldova's electricity sector is characterized by dependence on one source, a thermal power plant in the Transnistria region, while still not being interconnected with its Western neighbour Romania.
-Development of the interconnection project is slow.
-Asynchronous interconnection (through back-to-back stations) is expected to be completed by 2024.
+Moldova's electricity sector is characterized by big dependence on one source, a thermal power plant in the Transnistria region.
+Development of the interconnection project that will improve the management of flows with neighboring Romania is slow.
+Interconnection through back-to-back station is expected to be completed by 2024.

-In accordance to the existing strategic planning documents, one of main priorities of the Government is to diversify the energy mix with more renewable energy, which is also fully in line with commitments under the EU Clean Energy for all Europeans package.
+In accordance with the existing strategic planning documents, one of the main priorities of the Government is to diversify the energy mix with more renewable energy, which is also fully in line with commitments under the EU Clean Energy for all Europeans package.
 Achieving this goal will require significant investment in the medium and long term, but also the country's ability to attract and absorb the funds.
 The development of renewables, such as wind and solar, will also depend on improving the balancing capabilities of the Moldovan power system and its integration with neighboring countries.

-Starting with October 2021, Moldova faced significant crisis in the gas sector, which outlined the need to undertake more actions towards improving energy security of the Republic of Moldova, both in the natural gas and electricity sectors.
+Starting with October 2021, Moldova faced a significant crisis in the gas sector, which outlined the need to undertake more actions towards improving the energy security of the Republic of Moldova, both in the natural gas and electricity sectors.

-The acute gas supply crisis in Moldova has also been subject of discussions within the Moldova-EU Association Council meeting on October 28, 2021.
+The acute gas supply crisis in Moldova has also been the subject of discussions within the Moldova-EU Association Council meeting on October 28, 2021.
 The EU and Moldova stressed the importance of resilience against any potential efforts by third parties to use energy as a geopolitical lever.
 The Association Council recalled the importance of continued energy market reform to strengthen competition and transparency in this sector.
-The EU has urged Moldova to ensure that the energy sector reform demonstrates full respect of the Energy Community acquis and is in line with the EU Third Energy Package.
-The EU side confirmed its support to the objective of Moldova to synchronize its electricity network with the Continental European Network (CEN), an important step towards the integration into the EU energy system and market.
+The EU has urged Moldova to ensure that the energy sector reform demonstrates full respect for the Energy Community acquis and is in line with the EU Third Energy Package.
+The EU side supported Moldova to synchronize its electricity network with the Continental European

+Network (CEN), which happened in February 2022, an important step toward the integration into the EU energy system and market.

-Under these circumstances, the Government of Moldova will be assisted to tackle the current energy crisis and energy poverty, and addressing prioritized systemic elements in the energy sector to cope with potential future energy crisis.
-In partnership with EU, UNDP Moldova will therefore, support the Government of Moldova:
+Under these circumstances, the Government of Moldova will be assisted to tackle the current energy crisis and energy poverty and addressing prioritized systemic elements in the energy sector to cope with the potential future energy crisis.
+In partnership with EU, UNDP Moldova will, therefore, support the Government of Moldova: